leighpoulier/cinco-dados/README.md

 The Text class is a static helper class that provides various text manipulation utilites.
 It is able to wrap text over multiple lines, or centre text in a line, or distribute multiple lines of text vertically in a space.

 These functions are used to position text on the screen in all parts of the application, for example the How to Play paragraphs are automatically wrapped by this class.
-The labels on buttons are centred by this class.
-Prompts in all modal dialogue boxes are arranged by this class.
+The labels on buttons are centred by this class and prompts in all modal dialogue boxes are arranged by this class.

 The test file `spec/text_spec.rb` contains automated tests which test all this functionality.